 An example may help illustrate the difference between an expense that would be deductible versus one that would be capitalized.
 If a business owner bought certain office supplies such as pens and paper, they would be deductible.
 If the same business owner, purchased a building to operate the business, the building would be capitalized.
 Let’s look at a different example that might not be as obvious.
 Assume a business owns and rents property.
 In one property a hole was placed in the wall when a tenant moved.
 In another property, the owner decided to replace the walls with new drywall and paint.
 It is likely the fixing of the hole in the wall would be deductible as a repair or maintenance, whereas the cost to replace the walls would be capitalized by the business.

 One further issue to consider beyond the matters discussed above is that the Internal Revenue Code requires books and records to be maintained to verify and substantiate the expense whether it be a deduction or capital expense.
 If the item or amount of the expense cannot be verified and substantiated by the taxpayer, the IRS may disallow the deduction or the capital expense.

-If you have questions related to a deduction or capital expense, you can speak with a tax attorney by contacting The McGuire Law Firm.
+If you have questions related to a deduction or capital expense, you can speak with a tax attorney or business attorney by contacting The McGuire Law Firm.
 The McGuire Law Firm offers a free consultation with a tax attorney to discuss your questions and issues.